 The paper is an interesting approach to investigate rainfall trends linked to land use or land cover change.
 For me as an experimentalist, although familiar with basic statistics, however, it is difficult to follow the argumentation chain in the statics.
 Section 4 and 5 are thus difficult to read and to understand.
 The statistical procedures are taken from other literature which is properly cited.
 However, a modification of a statistical procedure at least has to be described.

+Not sure what modification the reviewer is talking about.
+Need to identify.
+Possibly explain detrending on line 268

+Line 269 should we do spearman rather than Pearson?

 Specific remarks: